EpicOrange/riichi_advanced/documentation/documentation_json.md

 - Integers like `[0, 1, 2]`, representing "some tile" together with the two in sequence after that tile.
 Although negative integers technically work, it's not really useful (since you can always shift each integer so that the least offset is `0`).
 - Exact tiles like `"1m"` and `"9p"` and `"any"`
 - Fixed offsets like `1A` and `2B`.
 The set `["1A", "2B", "3C"]` represents any 1 tile of some suit, a 2 tile of another suit, and a 3 tile of a third suit.
-You may also specify `DA`, `DB`, `DC` as well (where red dragon is manzu suit, green dragon is souzu suit, and white dragon is pinzu suit) -- this is mostly used internally to represent American mahjong hands (see below section).
+You may also specify `DA`, `DB`, `DC` as well (where red dragon is manzu suit, green dragon is souzu suit, and white dragon is pinzu suit) -- this is mostly used internally to match on American mahjong hands (see [section below](#american-hand-match-specifications)).

 Finally, here is the list of all keywords (each match definition is a combination of groups and keywords):